2016–17 Temple Owls men's basketball team

-The 2016–17 Temple Owls basketball team represented Temple University during the 2016–17 NCAA Division I men's basketball season.
-The Owls, led by 11th-year head coach Fran Dunphy, played their home games at the Liacouras Center in Philadelphia, Pennsylvania as members the American Athletic Conference.
-They finished the season 16–16, 7–11 in AAC play to finish in eighth place.
+The 2016–17 Temple Owls men's basketball team represented Temple University during the 2016–17 NCAA Division I men's basketball season.
+The Owls, led by 11th-year head coach Fran Dunphy, played their home games at the Liacouras Center in Philadelphia, Pennsylvania as members of the American Athletic Conference.
+They finished the season 16–16, 7–11 in AAC play, in eighth place.

 They lost in the first round of the AAC tournament to East Carolina.

 Previous season

 The Owls finished the 2015–16 season with a record 21–12, 14–4 in AAC play to win the regular season championship.
-They defeated South Florida in the first round of the AAC tournament to advance to the semifinals where they lost to UConn.
-They received an at-large bid as a No. 10 seed to the NCAA tournament where they lost in overtime in the First Round to Iowa by a buzzer beater from Adam Woodbury.
+They defeated South Florida in the first round of the AAC tournament to advance to the semifinals, where they lost to UConn.
+They received an at-large bid as a No. 10 seed to the NCAA tournament, where they lost in overtime in the First Round to Iowa by a buzzer beater from Adam Woodbury.